fralau/mkdocs-macros-plugin/webdoc/docs/python.md

     - macro: a decorator function, to declare a macro.
     """

+    # add to the dictionary of variables available to markdown pages:
     env.variables['baz'] = "John Doe"

-    # NOTE: you may also write:
+    # NOTE: you may also treat env.variables as a namespace,
+    #       with the dot notation:
-    #       env.variables.baz = "John Doe"
+    env.variables.baz = "John Doe"

     @env.macro
     def bar(x):